-- Direct utility costs: Efficiency programs decrease water and wastewater treatment costs as it reduces the amount of chemicals and energy used to produce, deliver and heat water. - Customer costs: Customers save money on their water bills, and also landscape related costs including the cost to maintain, like labor costs, fertilizer and other landscape-related product costs. - Long-term costs: Decisions about water supplies, treatment/distribution capacity needs, storage facilities are all made in consideration of projected water demand and peak capacity.
+- Direct utility costs: Efficiency programs decrease water and wastewater treatment costs as it reduces the amount of chemicals and energy used to produce, deliver, and heat water. - Customer costs: water bill, but also the cost of energy to heat water, and landscape related costs including the cost to maintain, like labor costs, fertilizer and other landscape-related product costs.35 - Long-term costs: decisions about water supplies, treatment/distribution capacity needs, storage facilities are all made in consideration of projected water demand and peak capacity.

-In addition to these savings, Fort Collins Utilities has benefited financially from conservation in three notable ways:
+In addition to these savings, Fort Collins Utilities has benefited financially from conservation in two notable ways: